-Charles Robinson and Associates (1977) have mapped one environmental engineering unit and one additional unit at the site as:
+Charles Robinson and Associates (1977) have mapped one environmental engineering unit across the entire site as:

-- IA Stable alluvium, colluvium and bedrock on flat to gentle slopes (0-5%). - Ut Utility Easement existing overhead utility easement, this area is to be a "No Build Zone" for the future single family residences and OWTS's.
+• IA - Stable alluvium, colluvium and bedrock on flat to gentle slopes (0-5%).

 6.6 Structural Features

 Structural features such as schistocity, folds, zones of contortion or crushing, joints, shear zones or faults were not observed on the site, in the surrounding area, or in the soil samples collected for laboratory testing.